makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 Next, you’ll configure the PostgreSQL client to connect to the database server.
 The database will have a single table to track the articles read by a single site visitor.

 Inside the source directory (`src`), you can create a file called `index.js`.
-In this file, you will import the PostgreSQL client library and configure it with the relevant database user details in order to establish a connection, and create a table to keep a record of the unique articles read per visitor.
+In this file, you will import the PostgreSQL client library and configure it with the relevant database user details to establish a connection and create a table to record the unique articles read per visitor.

 ```
 const { Pool } = require("pg");